 Hotels and tour companies can organise licensed guides for you.
 You can book a temple guide through the Khmer Angkor Tour Guide Association or one of the guide collectives, such as Angkor Temples Guide(s) or Angkor Tour Guides, or you can arrange guides as you go.

-Prices vary but expect to pay US$25-40 for a short/long day for the guide only.
+Prices vary but expect to pay US$27-40 for a short/long day for the guide only.
 Guides generally spruik their services at the entrance to temples.
-The price for one temple typically starts at US$10 but can be a lot higher if you’re in a group and a lot less (I’ve heard as little as US$1 per person) in low season if they’re having a slow day.
+The price for one temple typically starts at US$10 but can be a lot higher if you’re in a group and less in low season if they’re having a slow day.
 Official guides, who are trained by the Ministry of Tourism and the APSARA Authority, which administers the temples, must study and sit for an exam.
-They wear a pale apricot shirt with official badges and have an ID card.
+They wear a pale apricot or blue shirt with official badges and have an ID card.

 If you’re hiring a guide at a temple, negotiate two rates.
 Ask the guide for the rate just to see that temple, and then ask what the rate is for the rest of the day.
 You then know what you’re getting yourself in for, and if you didn’t like the guide, you can politely say goodbye, and if you do like the guide then you know what it’s ultimately going to cost and you’re not in for a shock.